Box-Robotics/ros2-bagutils/README.md

 The above examples are intentionally simplistic and accept many default arguments.
 However, since `baggie` [exposes](./baggie/src/py/_baggie.cpp) a significant portion of the C++ API, much more complex use cases are supported.
-The context manager examples above, are a front-end to the central fixture of this library, the `baggie.Baggie` class.
+The context manager examples above are a front-end to the central fixture of this library, the `baggie.Baggie` class.
 [The Baggie class](./baggie/baggie/_Baggie.py) provides an interface for reading or writing ROS 2 bag files directly.
 A given instance of a Baggie can be instantiated as either a reader or a writer.
 One `Baggie` maps to exactly one on-disk ROS 2 bag file (which may be made of up several files).
-Extensive example code is available in the [test directory](./baggie/test/) to including manually driving the lower-level C++ interface via the Python projections.
-Additionally, real-world examples of using the `baggie` API can be gleaned from reading the code for the [utility scripts](./baggie/baggie/cmd/) provided with the `baggie` package.
+Extensive example code is available in the [test directory](./baggie/test/) to include manually driving the lower-level C++ interface via the Python projections.
+Additionally, real-world examples of using the `baggie` API can be seen in the code for the [utility scripts](./baggie/baggie/cmd/) provided with the `baggie` package.

 ### Utility scripts
 Beyond the Python library code, the `baggie` package provides several command-line utilities for performing common operations on bagfiles.
-Here is a high-level overview of what is available including some simple examples.
+They
+include:

+- [filter](#filter): Copy bag files with optional transformation filters
+- [split](#split): Split a single input bag into multiple, smaller, output bags
+- [join](#join): Join multiple input bags into a single output bag

 #### filter
 The `filter` script is used to copy bag files while also applying some